wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.3.5 - 2015/08/20 =
+* Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib
+* Tweak - make __construct() function for 'Compile_Less_Sass' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Tweak - change class name from 'lessc' to 'a3_lessc' so that it does not conflict with plugins or themes that have another Lessc lib
+* Tweak - Plugin Framework DB query optimization.
+Refactored settings_get_option call for dynamic style elements, example typography, border, border_styles, border_corner, box_shadow
+* Tweak - Tested for full compatibility with WooCommerce Version 2.4.4
+* Tweak - Tested for full compatibility with WordPress major version 4.3.0
+* Fix - Make __construct() function for 'WC_PSAD' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Fix - Update the plugin framework for setup correct default settings on first installed
+* Fix - Update the plugin framework for reset to correct default settings when hit on 'Reset Settings' button on each settings tab

 = 1.3.4 - 2015/07/30 =
 * Tweak - Removed all Premium Version settings boxes from that admin panels